Himanshu-cmd27/HTB-writeups/Fawn/README.md

 After logging i listed the file using ls command and then found that file with name of 'flag.txt' then i downloaded it using get command
 ## Flag
-After that i opened it and got that flag
+After that i opened it using cat command and got that flag

 ![Flag](flag.png)

 ## What I Learned